Guillermo de Vega

 Guillermo Vinluan de Vega (February 1, 1931 – October 27, 1975), nicknamed Gimo, was a presidential assistant of Philippine president Ferdinand E. Marcos with the rank of cabinet secretary.
-He was assassinated on October 27, 1975, while working at his office at the Malacañang Palace, the site of the president's residence and office complex.
+As chair of the Board of Censors for Motion Pictures from the late 1960s to 1975, de Vega served as Marcos' chief censor, instituting censorship policies as a means of social change.
+He was assassinated on October 27, 1975 while working at his office at the Malacañang Palace, the site of the president's residence and office complex.

 Overview

 As presidential assistant, Secretary de Vega was in charge of preparing documents for the president's appointment of officials of the executive and judicial departments, among other duties.
 He was thus regarded as the "little president".

 He was also the chairman of the Board of Censors for Motion Pictures (now known as the Movie and Television Review and Classification Board), a chess buff and a published writer.
 He first served Malacañang in 1967 under then Executive Secretary Rafael M. Salas, who recommended him as a Special Assistant in the Office of the President.

 Guillermo is survived by his wife Maria Rocio Atienza de Vega and their three children, Maria Margarita, born 1960, Eduardo Jose, born 1964, and Jaime Rafael, born 1967.
 They were married on February 21, 1959, and his widow has not remarried.
 His remains are in the St. James Parish at Muntinlupa, Philippines.